fsantanna-no/reviews/rebls-18-13.md

 does not include the distributed part, since its the distinguishing characteristic of the language.
 The second experiment, I did not fully understand.
-This is the only phrase describing it more concretely: "Next, the students were given 30 minutes to program their own campaign and an additional 30 minutes to go out in the field and collect data for their newly created campaigns."
+This is the only phrase I could find describing it more concretely: "Next, the students were given 30 minutes to program their own campaign and an additional 30 minutes to go out in the field and collect data for their newly created campaigns."
-Overall, I found the experiments still in early stage to draw any conclusions about the language.
+I found the experiments to be still in early stages to draw any conclusions about the language.

 I wonder if the retired Yahoo Pipes has any relevance in the field of FBP and if its cloud aspect is related to this work.

-I would recommend this work as a short paper, but I believe it requires more discussion on the expressiveness of the language and more work on the evaluation.
+Overall, I believe this paper requires more discussion on the expressiveness of the language and more work on the evaluation.
+I would recommend it as a work-in-progress paper.

 - Minor issues: